-Washington, D.C. – Congressman Andy Biggs released the following statement regarding the Senate’s progress on Obamacare repeal:
+Washington, D.C. – Congressman Biggs released the following statement on the progress of the Mueller investigation:

 In The News